AAAI-DISIM-UnivAQ/novnc-ubuntu-arm64/README.md

 # novnc-ubuntu-arm64
-A headless GNU/Linux Ubuntu machine in a container through a web desktop in a browser
+A headless GNU/Linux Ubuntu machine in a container through a web desktop in a browser.

+It runs smoothly on a [Apple M1](https://en.wikipedia.org/wiki/Apple_M1) with [Docker](https://en.wikipedia.org/wiki/Docker_(software))

 ## BUILD